This information is also available as a PDF.

 Covering wide band transmission systems; data transmission equipment operating in the 2.4 GHz ISM band.

-We hereby declare that all essential radio test suites have been carried out and that the above named product is in conformity to all the essential requirements of Directive 1999/5/EC.
+We hereby declare that all essential radio test suites have been carried out and that the above named products are in conformity to all the essential requirements of Directive 1999/5/EC.
 The technical documentation is kept at Vicon Motion Systems Ltd, Unit 6, Oxford Industrial Park, Mead Road, Yarnton, Oxford, OX5 1QU, UNITED KINGDOM and will be made available on request.

 Please refer to the Vicon Blue Trident Model V2 Safety and Regulatory Information for further guidance.